chebdotnet/weather/README.md

 ## Running the project

 1. On local workstation
+* run command 'docker-compose up' to launch mongo database instance, the db instance will be bound to port 27017
 * run gradle command 'gradlew clean build'
-* run command 'docker-compose up' to launch mongo database instance, the db instance will be bound to port 27017
-* start the application with active profile -- local
+* start the application with active profile -- local: java -jar weather-0.0.1-SNAPSHOT.jar --spring.profiles.active=local
+* call the endpoint http://localhost:9091/weather from browser, curl or postman either

 2. On remote server

-* deploy jar file depending on your server settings
-* confirm mongo db instance localhost:27017 is working on the server
+* confirm mongo db instance localhost:27017 is working on the server and confirms credentials provided in application.yaml
+* deploy jar file depending on your server settings or execute a command: java -jar weather-0.0.1-SNAPSHOT.jar
+* call the endpoint http://[your-server-address]:9091/weather from browser, curl or postman either on your client machine

 ## Technology stack
 1. Java 17 -- Eclipse Adoptium jdk-17.0.2.8-hotspot